-Working Effectively with Japanese People: 4.
+Working Effectively with Japanese Counterparts: 4.
 Decision-Making Style

 - Assess your own preferences for: